A brief introduction to help new users get started using the CCR

 Help?" link to request the installation of a software

-There are several paths to getting starting using the
+There are several paths to getting started using the

 cluster.
 The User Guide